thejaminator/prompt_reward_rl/documentation/main_page.md

 We utilise [Anthropic's](https://github.com/anthropics/hh-rlhf) helpful and harmless dataset.
 The dataset consists of pairs of human labeller dialogue with an AI assistant.
 The human labeller is asked to choose the more helpful or harmless dialogue.

-### Single reward offline training
+### Single joint reward offline training
 We first discuss the results of using a single reward for the policy model.
 Using Anthropic's helpfulness and harmlessness dataset, we train a reward model to predict whether a labeller would choose the given completion from the policy model.
+This reward model outputs a single scalar to encompass both helpfulness and harmlessness.
+We refer to this as the "joint reward" model.
+This is as opposed to using two separate reward models for helpfulness and harmlessness, which we will refer to as the "separate reward" models.

 Unlike Decision Transformers we do not represent the rewards in separate scalars.
-Instead, we place the rewards literally as text in the prompt.
+Instead, we place the joint reward literally as text in the prompt.
 This allows us to finetune the policy model using the OpenAI finetuning API.

 ```
 Human: So my girlfriend wants to leave me.
 What should I do?